sonic-net/DASH/documentation/general/design/sdn-packet-flow-transforms.md

 After rule processing is complete and transforms are identified, the corresponding flow is created in the flow table.

 > [!NOTE]
-> The following diagrams show transforms as they are done currently, without the appliance in the path.
+> The following diagrams show transforms as they are done currently that is **without DASH enhancement**, without the appliance in the path.

 ### VM to VM (in VNET) communication